Lynnna/SPT5_2021/README.md

-# The general transcription regulator SPT5 stabilizes RNA polymerase II, orchestrates transcription cycles, and maintains the enhancer landscape
+# The general transcription regulator SPT5 stabilizes RNA polymerase II, governs transcriptional progression, and maintains the enhancer landscape

 Primary sequencing data and BigWig files are deposited at the GEO depository: GSE180845.